thecoucs/Glitter/README.md

-# 🗻 Glittertind
+# 🗻 Glitter
-Named after the second largest mountain in Norway, Glittertind is a framework for quickly building out chatbots and the commands they can invoke.
+Named after the second largest mountain in Norway, Glitter is a framework for quickly building out chatbots and the commands they can invoke.

 #### Want to help out?
 Get started by reviewing the answers to the following questions: